 Hiring an offshore software developer can be rocket fuel for both a startup and an established company.
 The problem is in the productivity of the team and the frames of cooperation.

 If both parties are clear on the goal to achieve and the time limit, everything will be alright.
-Nevertheless, without metrics, the client company will never determine if the cooperation is successful or not.
+Nevertheless, without metrics, the client company will never determine whether the cooperation is successful or not.

 Read more our texts about Remote work, outsourcing and offshoring